-In PDD, the test is frequently used to differentiate a single running of a question series (sometimes also called a chart) during physiological recording from the examination, which is considered to be the totality of the PDD process.
+In PDD, the test is used to differentiate a single running of a question series (sometimes also called a chart) during physiological recording from the examination, which is considered to be the totality of the PDD process.
 It can also refer to specialized procedures within techniques, such as the Yes Test and stimulation test.
-Test has been used to refer to polygraph techniques, such as the Zone Comparison Test, or Modified General Question Test.
-The specific meaning of test can depend on the context.
+Test has been erroneously used to refer to polygraph techniques, such as the Zone Comparison Test, or Modified General Question Test.